 In 2009–2013, individuals diagnosed with cancer had a 68% chance (68% for males and 69% for females) of surviving for 5 years compared to their counterparts in the general Australian population.

 Between 1984–1988 and 2009–2013, 5-year relative survival from cancer improved from 48% to 68%.

 The survivorship population is measured using prevalence data.
 Prevalence refers to the number of people alive who have previously been diagnosed with cancer.

 The prevalence for 1, 5 and 31 years given below are the number of people living with cancer at the end of 2012 who had been diagnosed in the preceding 1, 5 and 31 years respectively.

 At the end of 2012, there were 106,340 people living who had been diagnosed with cancer that year, 410,530 people who had been diagnosed with cancer in the previous 5 years (from 2008 to 2012) and 994,605 people living had been diagnosed with cancer in the previous 31 years (from 1982 to 2012).

 More information on all cancer from Cancer Australia

-Future estimates for incidence and mortality are a mathematical extrapolation of past trends.
+Future estimations for incidence and mortality are a mathematical extrapolation of past trends.
 They assume that the most recent trends will continue into the future, and are intended to illustrate future changes that might reasonably be expected to occur if the stated assumptions continue to apply over the estimated period.
-Actual future cancer incidence and mortality rates may vary from these estimations for a variety of factors.
-New screening programs may increase the detection of new cancer cases; new vaccination programs may decrease the risk of developing cancer; and improvements in treatment options may decrease mortality rates.
+Actual future cancer incidence and mortality rates may vary from these estimations.
+For instance, new screening programs may increase the detection of new cancer cases; new vaccination programs may decrease the risk of developing cancer; and improvements in treatment options may decrease mortality rates.